 Whitehaven Coal's score of 25 is higher than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2025, Whitehaven Coal, headquartered in Australia, reported total carbon emissions of approximately 2,229,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 1,958,000,000 kg CO2e, which encompasses fugitive emissions of approximately 953,000,000 kg CO2e, and Scope 2 emissions of about 271,000,000 kg CO2e.
-In the previous year, 2024, the company recorded total emissions of approximately 1,366,000,000 kg CO2e, with Scope 1 emissions at about 1,228,000,000 kg CO2e and Scope 2 emissions at approximately 138,000,000 kg CO2e.
-The trend indicates a significant commitment to monitoring and potentially reducing emissions, although specific reduction targets for these years were not disclosed.
+This figure includes Scope 1 emissions of about 1,958,000,000 kg CO2e, with fugitive emissions contributing approximately 953,000,000 kg CO2e.
+Additionally, Scope 2 emissions were reported at about 271,000,000 kg CO2e.
+In 2024, the company recorded total emissions of approximately 1,366,000,000 kg CO2e, with Scope 1 emissions at about 1,228,000,000 kg CO2e and Scope 2 emissions at approximately 138,000,000 kg CO2e.
+The previous year, 2023, saw total emissions of around 1,266,000,000 kg CO2e, with Scope 1 emissions of about 1,172,000,000 kg CO2e and Scope 2 emissions of approximately 93,000,000 kg CO2e.
 Whitehaven Coal has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2020 baseline.
-Additionally, the company acknowledges a long-term goal of achieving net-zero emissions by 2050, aligning its practices with national targets and legislation.
-This commitment reflects Australia's updated Nationally Determined Contribution (NDC), which includes a target to reduce emissions by 43% below 2005 levels by 2030.
-Overall, Whitehaven Coal's emissions data and climate commitments demonstrate a proactive approach to addressing climate change, with a focus on both immediate and long-term reduction strategies.
+Furthermore, the company acknowledges a long-term goal of achieving net-zero emissions by 2050, aligning its practices with national targets and legislation.
+Australia's updated Nationally Determined Contribution (NDC) includes a target to reduce emissions by 43% below 2005 levels by 2030, which Whitehaven is working to support through its initiatives.
+Overall, Whitehaven Coal is actively engaged in reducing its carbon footprint while adhering to industry standards and national climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents